S2A-Lab/Electric-A301-Force-Sensor-Amplifier/Firmware/README.md

 # Table of Content
-1. Compile the code
+1. [Compile the code]
-2. Burn the firmware to microcontroller
+2. [Burn the firmware to microcontroller]
-3. Install driver for amplifier
-4. Data transmission protocol
+3. [Driver for the microcontroller and data transmission protocol]

 # Compile the code
 ## Environment setup